 Arts and Crafts has been called the Decorative Arts wings of the Pre-Raphaelite movement.

 At the center of Arts & Crafts, is a philosophy, and a reactionary one at that: To elevate the decorative arts to the level of fine art, and to make them personal and accessible.

-Alas, these terms are used interchangeably, drawing boundaries where there are none, and making differences difficult to discuss.
+Alas, these terms are used interchangeably, sometimes drawing boundaries where there are none, and at others blurring differences.
 We have:

 American Arts and Crafts - a term that embraces both East Coast traditional Arts and Crafts and the clean lines of Roycroft Arts & Crafts style of Elbert Hubbard's community of artisans and craftsman, as well as many Mediterranean-influence California Arts and Crafts home and buildings